 AI is impacting so many parts of the business, it’s hard to keep track of.
 Software developers like SAP will streamline back office activities with AI, such as automatically pairing invoices with incoming payments or predicting the dynamics of contract renewals ahead of time.
 Besides, developer Oracle can help optimize supplier terms and rethink supply chain management by making it more adaptive and dynamic.
 Moreover, digital transformation itself is being enhanced by AI.
 IDC predicts that by 2019, 40 percent of digital transformation initiatives and 100% of IoT initiatives will be supported by AI capabilities.

 It’s time for companies to realize that the AI revolution is upon us, and it’s here to stay.
 If you’re not addressing these areas as urgently as your competitors, you may be watching them cross the finish line from the back of the pack.
 Take the first step by upskilling your staff in AI and machine learning technologies with the help of a trusted online training provider.
-Courses like Machine Learning and Deep Learning will help your managers and executives acquire the knowledge to develop AI strategies that will keep you several steps ahead of the competition.
+Courses like AI ML Certification and Deep Learning will help your managers and executives acquire the knowledge to develop AI strategies that will keep you several steps ahead of the competition.